 Besides the details of using the wizards, the allowable wizard settings will vary.
 Each registrar tunes its DNS servers, and each will have their own idea of how long a DNS record should exist, in cache, on your local DNS server.
 The "TTL" ("Time To Live") setting has implications that affect every custom domain.

 Some registrars, too, just can't support the settings required for a reliable custom domain.

-If you must use a third party registrar (ie not eNom or GoDaddy) for your DNS hosting, please pick your registrar carefully and discriminately.
+If you must use a third party registrar (ie not eNom or GoDaddy) for your DNS hosting, please choose your registrar carefully and selectively.